project-jedi/jcl/readme.md

 --------------
 ```
 > git clone git://github.com/Makhaon/jcl.git jcl
 ```

-This will get you the JCL repository and initializes the submodule that contains the jedi.inc and kylix.inc files.
+This will get you the JCL repository.

 How to install
 --------------